Welthungerhilfe/ChildGrowthMonitor/README.md

 ### Circular aproach

 For getting more information about the volume of the body and thus maybe a more accurate prediction of the weight of the child, a circular scanning process could be helpful.

+This can be a seperate second scanning process, collecting additional data to the scan for heigth.

 ### Scan of hands